 - 2.4.6 Develop deep dive assessments on at least one climate fragility issues of direct relevance to climate related tensions and inclusive approaches (issues to be recommended by Pacific Climate Security Network) through applying the Pacific tailored Conceptual Approach to Climate-related Security Risk Assessments, to feed into the Sub-Committee on Security reporting under the Boe Action Plan.
 This should help to guide effective government policy interventions in related areas e.g. NDC implementation, prioritization of financing; Health policies and interventions, fisheries management.
-(STATUS: completed) - 2.4.7 Convene at least one regional dialogues on climate fragility issues with a focus on issues most relevant to Atoll Nations (e.g., Displacement and forced migration, Maritime boundaries certainty Health, Food and Water Security; Coastal Protection; Impacts on the Blue Economy).
+(STATUS: in-progress) - Convene at least one regional dialogues on climate fragility issues with a focus on 2.4.7 issues most relevant to Atoll Nations (e.g. Displacement and forced migration, Maritime boundaries certainty Health, Food and Water Security; Coastal Protection; Impacts on the Blue Economy).
 This activity will draw upon outcomes from already existing regional consultations, such as on migration and human security in the context of climate change.
-(STATUS: completed).
+(STATUS: in-progress, based on PCSN meetings and government priority).